 Philip’s current work in fine art photography explores conceptual themes of simulation, artifice, and the philosophy of reality within the medium.
 His practice integrates political and cultural critique, drawing on his studies in philosophy, art history, and art theory, as well as his experiences living and traveling internationally.

-Philip’s artwork is held in collections, galleries, and museums worldwide.
+Philip’s artwork, both as an individual artist and collaborative work, is held in collections, galleries, and museums worldwide.
 Committed to continuous artistic exploration, he regularly exhibits at art fairs, museums, and private galleries, presenting new and ambitious work.
-He recently self-published a book titled This Exhibit is Closed., which has received international acclaim and recognition.